 We are naturally inclined towards the negative side of human existence.
-It can be explained this way: The brain of ours is constantly changing by slowly reshaping our neural structures – a phenomenon called neuroplasticity.
-Over millions of years this has evolved into a structure that is inclined towards taking in the bad more than focusing on the good.
-So, evolution-wise, we’ve gradually become a human species of less happy beings.
+Over millions of years, the human brain has evolved into a structure that is inclined towards taking in the bad more than focusing on the good.
+So, evolution-wise, we have gradually become a species more focused on the negative.

-However, as positive psychology has shown, again, that there are mental exercises we can practice to promote neural pathways for happiness and peace of mind.
-We now have a method to overcome our negative bias and gain higher levels happiness.
+However, the good news is, it works both ways.
+As positive psychology shows, there are mental exercises we can regularly practice that can reshape our brains to have a more positive outlook.
+Positive psychology interventions (PPI) promote new neural pathways for happiness.
+We now have a method to overcome our negative biases and gain higher levels of happiness.

 “You have the ability to control how you feel—and with consistent practice, you can form life-long habits for a more satisfying and fulfilling life.” – Acacia Parks, Ph.D.

 So, prioritize your happiness today—and the happiness of those around you.
 Happiness is a skill, and any skill can be learned.
 Remember, you can always bring more meaning to your life!